ewfreesRes/IndonesianActuarialShortCourse/chapter5.md

 - Randomly split the data into a training and a testing data sets.
 Use 75\% for the training, 25\% for the testing.
 - Fit a full model using `expendop` as the outcome and all explanatory variables.
 Summarize the results of this model fitting.
 - You can [plot()](https://www.rdocumentation.org/packages/graphics/versions/3.5.0/topics/plot) the fitted model to view several diagnostic plots.
 These plots provide evidence that expenditures may not be the best scale for linear regression.
-- Fit a full model using `logexpend` as the outcome and all explanatory variables.
+- Fit a full model using `logexpend` as the outcome and all explanatory variables and summarize the fit.
 Use the [plot()]() function for evidence that this variable is more suited for linear regression methods than expenditures on the original scale.

 `@hint`
+A `plot` of a regression object such as plot(mlr) provides four diagnostic plots.
+These can be organized as a 2 by 2 array using `par(mfrow = c(2, 2))`.

 `@pre_exercise_code`
 ```{r}